Skip to content

 Evaluation

-• Any pt with cirrhosis and ascites who is admitted should have diagnostic paracentesis to rule out SBP.
+• Any pt with cirrhosis and ascites who is admitted should have diagnostic para to r/o SBP.
 Delaying paracentesis > 12 hours is associated with a 2.7-fold increase in mortality.

 • Calculate the PMNs: total nucleated cells x % neutrophils.

-• PMNs > 250 cells is diagnostic of SBP.
+• PMN > 250 cells is diagnostic of SBP.
 If there are greater than 100k RBCs, you should correct for them: for every 250 RBCs, subtract 1 PMN

-• A positive ascitic bacterial culture with PMN <250 is called bacterascites and asymptomatic patients should NOT receive antibiotics.
+• A positive ascitic bacterial culture with PMN <250 is called bacterascites and asymptomatic patients with bacterascites should NOT receive antibiotics as it is likely a contaminant (however, repeat paracentesis should be performed to exclude progression to SBP).
 You will also frequently see culture-negative SBP (neutrocytic ascites) which SHOULD be treated (see below).

 Management